ghb24/NECI_STABLE/docs/pages/01_user_doc/03_calculation_inputs.md

         Requires a GAS specification via the `GAS-SPEC` keyword.

         -   **PCHB**<br>
-            This is the default and the fastest implementation, if sufficient memory is available.
+            This is the fastest implementation, if
+            sufficient memory is available.
 The double excitations work similar to the FCI precomputed heat bath excitation generator but automatically exclude GAS forbidden excitations.